-In 2011, the Ministry of the Popular Power for the Defense of Venezuela announced the destruction of an unspecified number of cluster munitions belonging to the air force.
-The cluster munitions, including Israeli-made AS TAL-1 cluster bombs, were destroyed at Fort Caribbean in El Pao, Cojedes as part an operation to destroy surplus ammunition and ordnance.
+In 2011, the Ministry of the Popular Power for the Defense of Venezuela announced that cluster munitions belonging to the air force had been destroyed as part an operation to destroy surplus ammunition and ordnance.
+An unspecified number of cluster munitions were destroyed, including Israeli-made AS TAL-1 cluster bombs.

-It is not clear if Venezuela has more cluster munitions stockpiled.
+It is not clear if Venezuela still stockpiles cluster munitions.
 The Stockholm International Peace Research Institute (SIPRI) has reported that Israel exported the LAR-160 surface-to-surface rocket system to Venezuela, but it is not known if ammunition containing submunitions was included in the deal.

 Statement of Venezuela, Convention on Conventional Weapons (CCW) Fourth Review Conference, Geneva, 24 November 2011.
 Notes by Action on Armed Violence.